History of terrorism: Europe

 The Moscow theatre hostage crisis was the seizure of a crowded Moscow theatre on 23 October 2002 by some 40 to 50 armed Chechens who claimed allegiance to the Islamist militant separatist movement in Chechnya.
 They took 850 hostages and demanded the withdrawal of Russian forces from Chechnya and an end to the Second Chechen War.
 The siege was officially led by Movsar Barayev.
 After a two-and-a-half-day siege, Russian Spetsnaz forces pumped an unknown chemical agent (thought to be fentanyl, 3-methylfentanyl), into the building's ventilation system and raided it.
 Officially, 39 of the attackers were killed by Russian forces, along with at least 129 and possibly many more of the hostages (including nine foreigners).
 All but a few of the hostages who died were killed by the gas pumped into the theatre, and many condemned the use of the gas as heavy handed.
 Roughly, 170 people died in all.

 On September 1, 2004, in what became known as the Beslan school hostage crisis, 32 Chechen separatists took 1,300 children and adults hostage at Beslan's School Number One.
 When Russian authorities did not comply with the rebel demands that Russian forces withdraw from Chechnya, 20 adult male hostages were shot.
 After two days of stalled negotiations, Russian special forces stormed the building.
 In the ensuing melee, over 300 hostages died, along with 19 Russian servicemen and all but perhaps one of the rebels.
 Basayev is believed to have participated in organizing the attack..

 The 2004 Madrid train bombings (also known in Spain as 11-M) were nearly simultaneous, coordinated bombings against the Cercanías commuter train system of Madrid, Spain, on the morning of 11 March 2004three days before Spain's general elections and two and a half years after the September 11 attacks in the United States.
 The explosions killed 191 people and wounded 1,800.
 It was concluded that the bombs were carried on the trains hidden in backpacks, While many went off three were found later that did not detonate.
-The official investigation by the Spanish judiciary found that the attacks were directed by an al-Qaeda-inspired terrorist cell.
+The official investigation by the Spanish judiciary found that the attacks were directed by a al-Qaeda-inspired terrorist cell.
 ETA and al Qaeda were the original suspects cited by the Spanish government.